 Talkspace clinicians can prescribe common SSRI and SNRI medications, as well as drugs like Wellbutrin, Buspar, Trazodone, Abilify, Strattera, and “any medication that is not a controlled substance and is deemed medically appropriate by your Talkspace provider,” according to their website.

-While Talkspace states that it can support individuals with ADHD, Talkspace psychiatry providers do not prescribe controlled substances, such as stimulant medications (e.g. Adderall, Ritalin, Concerta, Vyvanse) and sedatives (e.g. Xanax, Valium, Klonopin).
-Stimulant medications are often the first-line treatment for ADHD, so know that Talkspace psychiatry may not be able to offer you all the treatment options for your condition.
+While Talkspace states that it can support individuals with ADHD, Talkspace psychiatry providers do not prescribe controlled substances, such as stimulant medications (e.g. Adderall, Ritalin, Concerta, Vyvanse).
+Stimulant medications are often used in treatment for ADHD, so know that Talkspace psychiatry may not be able to offer you all the medication options for your condition.

 Best for same-day appointments